GaloisInc/BESSPIN-Tool-Suite/docs/bugBounty2020/README.md

 - `build`: The compiler/linker settings as explained in [configuration.md](../base/configuration.md).
 Only valid in `fettTest` mode when `buildApps` is enabled.
 - `fett`: This is only loaded in the bug bounty modes, it has the following parameters:
     - `buildApps`: Only valid in `fettTest` mode.
 It is a boolean for whether to build the application binaries and the FreeRTOS binary, or fetch them from the tool's resources: the binaries LFS checkout, or the Nix package manager (see [nix.md](./nix.md) for more details).
+    - `freertosFatFs`: The backend of the FAT filesystem for FreeRTOS.
+Choices are: `ramdisk`, `dosblk`, `sdcard`, and `default`.
+The default option is RAM disk for VCU118 and DOS block on AWS F1.
+Note that since this affects the building of FreeRTOS, this setting has meaningful effects only on the `fettTest` mode when `buildApps` section is enabled.
+The RAM disk option is compatible with any backend whilst the DOS block is only compatible with AWS F1, and the SD card is only compatible with VCU118.

 ## Example ##